soryu-rmv/race4battler/en.md

   If <Race_Killer: Beast, 50>, the damage for beasts are increased by 50%. <br>

 - When you just write <Race_Killer: RACENAME>, the default percentage ("Effective Rate" in a plugin parameters).<br>
-  This tag also can be used for battlers who always have advantage for specific races.
+  This tag also can be used for battlers/classes for actors who always have advantage for specific races.